Imran Khan rules out talks with Pakistani government but open to dialogue with military establishment - ExBulletin

 Pakistan began transporting much-awaited Russian crude oil to a refinery in Karachi, the country’s cash-strapped port city, on Monday.

-Dismissing the impression of being under pressure, Mr Khan said he was more concerned about the economy.
+Dismissing the feeling of being under pressure, Khan said he was more concerned about the economy.

-He said debt service was over the federal budget, the economy was on the verge of default and industry had nearly collapsed and added that all economic indicators had fallen in a single year.
+He said debt service was over the federal budget, the economy was on the verge of default and industry had almost collapsed and added that all economic indicators had fallen in just one year.

 Blaming the incumbent government for the bad economy, the PTI leader said the only solution to the problem was to explore opportunities for revenue generation, mega reforms and take drastic measures.

-In a military-backed crackdown on the PTI following the May 9 violence following Mr Khan’s arrest by paramilitary Rangers in Islamabad in a corruption case, more than 100 leading Party leaders and former lawmakers have so far defected and joined the Istekham Pakistan Party (IPP), led by another PTI defector, Jahangir Khan Tareen.
+In a military-backed crackdown on the PTI during the May 9 violence following the arrest of Khans by paramilitary Rangers in Islamabad in a corruption case, more than 100 top party leaders and former lawmakers have so far defected and joined the Istekham Pakistan Party (IPP), led by another PTI defector, Jahangir Khan Tareen.

-Mr Khan called the recent departure of key PTI leaders from the party a blessing in disguise.
+Khan called the recent departure of top PTI leaders from the party a blessing in disguise.

 The PTI leader said he would continue to fight for his cause even if all his party leaders resign.

-Mr Khan expressed apprehension about his military trial in relation to the violence and said authorities were looking to approvers to charge him under the Army Act, according to the report.
+Khan expressed apprehension about his military trial in connection with the violence and said authorities were looking to approvers to charge him under the Army Act, according to the report.
 He also called the trials of civilians before military tribunals the end of democracy and justice.

 |

-Note: (This story has not been edited by News18 staff and is published from a syndicated news agency feed – PTI) Debalina DeyDebalina Dey is a Deputy Editor with over nine years of experience in the office.
-A graduate in English with honors from the University of Calcutta, Debalina also…Read more